puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Once you're logged in, feel free to take a look around.
 You will see the Learning VM is fairly typical of a Unix-based operating system.
 You should be aware though, that some services are running in the background, including the SSH service you're using to access this Learning VM from your own terminal.

+## Getting Started

+Let's get introduced to the Learning VM!
+Later, we will see what quests are, for now, type the following command in the terminal:

+    quest --start welcome

 We should give you a heads up; since you're logged in to the `root` account, which is garnished by the `uid => 0`, you carry the mark of a _Superuser_.
-Your account gives you the ability to change just about anything you would like in this Learning VM, just as you would if you were tasked with administrating a machine.
+Your account gives you the ability to change just about anything you would like in this Learning VM.

 By following this Quest Guide, you will learn how Puppet allows you to use these privileges easily and effectively.